mircoporetti/homelab/README.md

-# kube-notes
+# Infrastructure files

-Some useful kube file
+Some useful definition files for Kubernetes and CI/CD